 Which can cause them to shrink and you then lose the shock absorbing support they provide for your spine.

-Which leads to more pressure being put on your back, and can eventually lead to serious problems such as:
+And this means more pressure being put on your back which can eventually lead to serious problems such as:

 - Bulging discs.

 - Joint stiffness.

 And more than anything else it will lead to more back pain in the present.

 It's not just back pain you need to watch out for if you become dehydrated.

 Because it can also lead to other health issues such as: